Pulmonary agent

 A pulmonary agent, or choking agent, is a chemical weapon agent designed to impede a victim's ability to breathe.
-They operate by causing a build-up of fluids in the lungs, which then leads to suffocation.
-Exposure to the eyes and skin tends to be corrosive, causing blurred vision and severe deep burns.
-Inhalation of these agents cause burning of the throat, coughing, vomiting, headache, pain in chest, tightness in chest, and respiratory and circulatory failure.
+Such compounds operate by causing a build-up of fluids in the lungs, which then leads to asphyxiation.
+Exposure of the eyes and skin tends to be corrosive, causing blurred vision and severe deep burns.
+Inhalation of these agents causes burning of the throat, coughing, vomiting, headache, pain in chest, tightness in chest, and respiratory and circulatory failure.